Meet the New Works Team

 Development & Artist Support

-Michelle Kneale (she/her) is an arts administrator, and dramaturg with over 10 years experience in professional theatre; She has worked for companies such as Boca del Lupo, Pi Theatre, Alberta Playwrights Network, Pumphouse Theatre, Handsome Alice Theatre, African Friendship Society, and Ne.
+Michelle Kneale (she/her) is an arts administrator, and dramaturg with over 15 years experience in professional theatre; She has worked for companies such as Boca del Lupo, Pi Theatre, Alberta Playwrights Network, Pumphouse Theatre, Handsome Alice Theatre, African Friendship Society, and Ne.
 Sans Opera and Dance.
-Michelle is currently Board Past President of the Playwrights Guild of Canada, and Board Vice President of Playwrights Canada Press.
-Michelle has experience with producing, governance, operations, administration, communications & outreach, grant writing, planning, leadership transitions, artist support, programming, as well as physical and digital organizing. www.silentkorganizing.com
+Michelle has experience with producing, governance, operations, administration, communications & outreach, grant writing, planning, leadership transitions, and artist support programming.

 Meet the Share Dance: In Practice Leaders